sstadick/fuzzyfind/README.md

 ## Synopsis
 fuzzyfind uses a modified levenshtein algorithm to find approximate matches of a subsequence in a sequence.
 My reason for using this tools is for extracting regions of sequencing reads that might have mutations.

+### This is a work in progress
+For now just use the FuzzyFindShort function, it has solid performance and is the most correct.

 ### If you want to .... just get going:
 Use the FuzzyFind method, it will choose the best method for you depending on your pattern and text sizes